 Chemical analysis of dulse has shown that this seaweed contains several valuable minerals and vitamins essential for our health.
 Compared to other different vegetables, dulse encloses the entire trace elements required by the human body and its protein content is also very high.

+Dulse is a reddish seaweed that is collected in the cold waters down the coast of the Atlantic Ocean off Canada.
+In addition, it is also harvested in the coasts along Norway and Ireland.
+The fronds of dulse are grown in the tidal regions on larger seaweeds, shells as well as rocks.
 This seaweed is generally found during the period between June and September and can be harvested manually in the absence of the tide.
 After harvesting dulse, you can clean them by getting rid of the shell pieces, small snails and other different small particles either by washing them or shaking those unwanted things.
 Subsequently, the seaweed is spread for drying.
 Alternatively, a number of harvesters may even turn them once immediately after collecting them to roll them, so that they can form them into large bales and package them afterwards.
 In some countries, people also use dulse in the form of fodder for their animals.